-The last 1/4 mile didn't have a sidewalk but this abandoned RR track that we drug our little blue wagon down to reach Shoreline Foods, and authentic Greek owned and operated grocery.
-The First Mate thought we may have been mistaken for a homeless couple pulling our belongings down the middle of a RR track.
+The last ¼ mile didn't have a sidewalk but had an abandoned RR track that we drug our little blue wagon down to reach Shoreline Foods, an authentic Greek owned and operated grocery.
+The first mate thought we might have been mistaken for a homeless couple pulling our belongings down the middle of a RR track.

 Securing our groceries

 Joe Patti's Seafood Market on Main St. Pensacola

 Tons of fresh fish, shrimp, crabs and everything else.

 Hard to decide but we settled on fresh caught shrimp to make with a Greek Salad and sourdough bread

 This is how go to the grocery store